 If you're already on a biosimilar, send us a message.

-Sign in to your account and start a secure live chat with your specific questions.
+Sign into your account.
+Then, start a secure live chat with your questions.

 Breaking down biosimilars for you

-First, let’s break down biologics, which are medications made from living sources.
-You might have taken one in the past or be on one now.
-Biosimilars are FDA-approved medications made to be highly similar to original biologics.
-They go through rigorous evaluation to ensure they have no clinically meaningful differences from the original biologics.
-That means they create a similar response in your body, are taken the same way and have the same possible side effects.
+First, let’s break down biologics.
+These are medications made from living sources.
+You might have taken one in the past.
+Or you may be on one now.
+Biosimilars are FDA-approved medications that are highly similar to the original biologic drug, also known as the reference product.
+They’re carefully tested.
+That’s to be sure there's no clinically meaningful differences from the original drugs.
+You'll have a similar response in your body.
+You'll take them the same way.
+And you'll have the same possible side effects.
+You can be sure that your biosimilar works the same.
+And it's just as safe as the biologic.

 CVS Specialty is available to provide you with personalized support as you start or consider starting on a biosimilar, and will help you stay on track with your medication treatment plan.